eseidel/space_traders/packages/space_traders_api/doc/ContractsApi.md

 List Contracts

-List all of your contracts.
+Return a paginated list of all your contracts.

 ### Example
 ```dart